caldi99/Computer-Vision-Project/README.md

 ### Detect Hands on images

-In order to detect hands on an image, you need to execute the `C++` code i.e. (TODO ADD COMMAND) with the following, possibiles parameters :
+In order to detect hands on an image, you need to execute the `C++` code i.e. `./projectGroup05` with the following, possibiles parameters :

 - `-m` or `--model` : to specify the path of the model for detection, default value : ../model/model.pb
 - `-i` or `--image` : to specify the path of the image for which detecting hands, default value : `../testset/rgb/01.jpg`